Shop The Meteorites Look! ≈ THE FOSSIL STORE™

 Large pieces of Meteors break from their asteroids in the asteroid belt between Mars and Jupiter, weighing anything up to 60 tons and reaching speeds of 30,000 MPH.
 These Meteors are made up of minerals rich in silicon and oxygen, although consist mainly of iron and nickel.
 Scientists believe 1,000 to 10,000 tons or more (some speculate this is in the region of 44 tons) of Meteor material falls on Earth every day, mostly dust particles according to Nasa who confirm they pose no threat to Earth or its atmosphere.

-Sixty-five million years ago an object, possibly a comet a few times larger than the one landed on by the Philae probe, struck the Mexican coast triggering a global winter that wiped out the dinosaurs.
+Sixty-five million years ago an object, possibly a comet a few times larger than the one landed on by the Philae probe, struck the Mexican coast triggering a global winter that wiped out the dinosaurs and don't forget you can see some dinosaur fossils that are for sale right here at THE FOSSIL STORE™.
 In 1908, a smaller Meteor hit a remote part of Siberia devastating hundreds of square miles of forest.
 Over 100 scientists including Lord Martin Rees, the Astronomer Royal, called for the creation of a global warning system to alert us if a threatening asteroid or Meteor is in direct alignment for another collision with Earth.

 The probability is remote however one day there will be another collision.
 There has never been a strike large enough to wipe out all life on Earth for at least three billion years, protocol has named such an event the “Extinction Level Event”.
 But a dinosaur-killer would certainly be the end of civilisation as we know it.

 Welcome to a showcase of collective Meteorites, excavated from North Africa and presented by our team.
 The Sahara Desert is an ideal place to hunt for superior Meteorites.
 The blackened Chondrite and stony iron Meteorites are camouflaged by millions of desert rocks.
 These flat open spaces provide a canvas of opportunity to an experienced eye.
-Some of the best Chondrite falls have passed through to us and are available at The Fossil Store.
+Some of the best Chondrite falls have passed through to us and are available at THE FOSSIL STORE™.
 Be astounded at space rock authenticated and with the guarantee to surprise and delight.

 The types of Meteorite we find in North Africa are Chondrites, Achondrites and Pallasites; the most alluring of all Meteorites.
 Pallasites consist of a nickel-iron particle matrix packed with olivine crystals.
 When cut and polished these create wonderful olivine panes likened to stained glass windows.

 To view these wonders of the universe visit our Meteorite page and read more about Chondrites in our news posts.
-You can find Meteorites in our Artefacts section from our home page.
-Join our world of Meteorite artefacts and discover the unfolding story of our planet's history and beyond.
+Welcome to the Meteorite club!